switchless-io/docs/docs/notes/form.md

 - author: [[Alex]]

 ---
 We are big fans of html forms and the way semantic styles them.
-Ref [semantic form documentation](https://semantic-ui.com/collections/form.html).
+Ref [semantic form documentation](https://semantic-ui.com/collections/form.html) for basic form patterns.

-There are some common patterns that we use over and over again:
+There are some advanced patterns that we use over and over again:
 - [[Loader on form submit]]
 - [[Checkbox in a form]]
 - [[Prevent multiple form submissions by using loader on buttons]]